openlcb/OpenLCB_Technical_Introduction/src/intro_async_blink.md

 ![async_blink output](images/async_blink_output.png)

 This probably looks a little overwhelming.
 Let's start with the message format.
-Each line is a seperate message sent or received on the LCC network.
+Each line is a seperate message sent or received on the OpenLCB network.
 In this case of OpemMRN and the async_blink application, we're using TCP/IP rather than CAN as the transport mechanism.
 The current code uses a text rather than binary for the messages, using a format based the GridConnect protocol:

 ```
 :X <identifier> <N> <Data-0><Data-1>...<Data-7>;